 Donald Trump began his second term as US President in January 2025.
 His credo remains "America first".
 This means that the agenda in the White House is determined by issues that the US government considers to be of central importance to national interests.

-Since then, the US government has issued numerous presidential decrees - known as executive orders - and taken a number of economic and trade policy measures that also have far-reaching consequences for globally active German companies.
+Since then, the US government has issued numerous presidential decrees - so-called executive orders - and taken a large number of economic and trade policy measures that also have far-reaching consequences for globally active German companies.
 The most serious measure to date was the introduction of nationwide tariffs on imports into the USA on Liberation Day, which US President Donald Trump called the day of the USA's "liberation".

 What the German economy should prepare for now